 Diagnosis and Treatment

-Surgery is recommended to treat MPL grades II, II and IV.
+Surgery is recommended to treat MPL grades II, III and IV.
 The procedure aims to realign patella using a number of techniques including deepening the femoral groove, altering the alignment of the patellar ligament, readjusting the leg bones and fixing the joint attachments.

 This is a major surgery that requires up to a 12-week recovery period.
-Painkillers, anti-inflammatory medication and antibiotics are prescribed to minimize discomfort and prevent infection.
+Painkillers, anti-inflammatory medication, and antibiotics are prescribed to minimize discomfort and prevent infection.

 Your dog’s mobility should be restricted during recovery.
 Exercise should be limited to short walks for the first six weeks, then gradually increased weekly until your pet back to full strength.
 Physical therapy is often recommended to enhance the recovery process, and maximize joint strength and mobility.